manifest.json and wraps them for runtime mounting and hot module replacement (HMR) behavior. It emits predictable content_scripts/* outputs.

 Guidance for async content scripts

 Keep the default export synchronous even when the feature does async work internally.
 Start async work inside the function and return a synchronous cleanup.
 Why this matters: Extension.js remounts content scripts during development.
-Without a cleanup function, you can easily duplicate UI, event listeners, observers, and timers.What happens on contract violations
+Without a cleanup function, you can duplicate UI, event listeners, observers, and timers.What happens on contract violations

 - No default export: Extension.js warns during development and skips mounting.